sachinsinghi/Moon-Explorer/README.md

 # Moon-Explorer
-Build GPS system for Moon using Googla Maps to locate Lunar vehicles and find location via latitude / longitude.
+GPS tracking application to locate Lunar vehicles on Moon using Google Maps.